craigprotzel/making-education/Schedule/README.md

 * Work on Prototype 1
 * Visit with Sandi Hilal and ["Permanent Temporariness - The Living Room"](http://www.nyuad-artgallery.org/en_US/exhibitions/hilal-petti/) exhibit
 * Post Class
-	* READ material on Education System in Kathmandu and Nepal (TBD)
+	* WORK with group on 2-3 initial prototype ideas
-	* WORK with group on an initial prototype idea.
-Be prepared to share your work in class.
+	* UPLOAD the 2-3 prototype ideas on a single page doc by Sunday 9pm

 ### WEEK 6 - Feb 26 & 28